ehosko/optimal_active_guidance_in_mixed_reality_using_prior_floorplans/README.md

 (**Important**: Follow the readme in this repository instead of the one in the original mav_active_3d_planning repository.
 Dependencies and build instructions have changed.)

 2. Setup unrealcv for Unreal 4.25 environment by substituting original unreal_cv_ros dependency with [michbaum/unreal_cv_ros: Unreal CV ROS Perception Simulator (github.com)](https://github.com/michbaum/unreal_cv_ros)
+(This has already been taken care of if you followed the instructions above)

 3. Setup IP of unreal_cv_ros
 ```
 rosed unreal_cv_ros unreal_ros_client.py
 # change ip of unreal_ros_client to its host ip: client = Client(('HOST_IP',9000))
-IMPORTANT: This is really the host ip of your machine, not localhost
+IMPORTANT: This is really the host ip of your machine, not(!) localhost
 ```

 # Run Experiments